 About our center

-- Low back pain, orthopaedic spine conditions associated with low back pain, and their long outcomes in older adults
+- Low back pain, orthopaedic spine conditions associated with low back pain, and their long term outcomes in older adults.

 - Measurement of biologic phenomena, including assays and body composition imaging.
 The Marshall Center is collaborative, involving not only epidemiologic methods and statistical analysis but also disciplines that guide investigation of biologic mechanisms and clinical relevance.